plus3it/watchmaker/docs/findings/el7.md

 * There is an error in scanner's validation-method
 * System has been intentionally de-configured for FIPS &mdash; typically due to hosted-software's requirements &mdash; and scanned-system will need to be granted a deployment security-exception.

-## Configure AIDE to Use FIPS 140-2 for Validating Hashes

-Valid Finding: [Issue](https://github.com/plus3it/ash-linux-formula/issues/284) submitted to relevant sub-project for fix

 ## Verify and Correct Ownership with RPM